USS O-12: Nautilus Arctic Expedition

-Simon Lake equipped Nautilus with several clever devices for under-ice operations.
+Simon Lake furnished Nautilus with several pieces of scientific equipment designed for under-ice operations.
 One was a mechanical probe, much like a trolley pole, that would scrape along the bottom of the ice cap to indicate how much clearance the submarine had below the ice.
-Others included drills supposedly capable of cutting through 13 ft of ice to reach fresh air.
+Another included drills, supposedly capable of cutting through 13 ft of ice, to reach fresh air.
 The vessel's torpedo chamber was converted into a moon pool, when its water-tight door was closed, pressure was equalized, so a trap door could be opened, allowing the lowering of scientific instruments.
 These innovations were tested only cursorily before the boat put to sea.